Binary Options Charts

 Average True Range

-The average true range (ATR) is an indicator of volatility.
 When the market is highly volatile and there are sudden and large swings in an asset’s price, the ATR value is greater.
-When the asset is less volatile, the ATR is lower.
-You can use the ATR to identify when you should enter a binary options trade or when you should avoid them entirely.
+When the market is less volatile, the ATR is lower.

 binary options charts